thanpolas/toddmotto.github.io/_posts/2014-01-29-mastering-the-module-pattern.md

 {% endhighlight %}

 ### Locally scoped Object Literal
 Local scope means a variable/function declared inside a scope.
-On the [Conditionizr](//conditionizr.com), we use a locally scoped namespace as the file is over 100 lines, so it's good to be able to see what a public and private methods.
+On the [Conditionizr](//conditionizr.com) project, we use a locally scoped namespace as the file is over 100 lines, so it's good to be able to see what a public and private methods.
 In this sense, it's _much_ easier to see what _is_ public, because they'll have a locally scoped namespace attached:

 {% highlight javascript %}
 var Module = (function () {